Ericktz/VitePath/Fullnode.md

 1. Visit [Contabo VPS](https://contabo.com/en/vps/).
 Since we'll use this for our node later, select the VPS S option.
 2. Choose the term length (I recommend a monthly term for flexibility).
 Select the region closest to your location.
-3. For storage, 200GB shouldn't suffice for a Full Node, you must can afford an extra $1.50, opt for the 400GB package.
+3. For storage, 200GB shouldn't suffice for a Full Node, you must need afford an extra $1.50, opt for the 400GB package.
 4. Select Ubuntu 20.04 as the operating system.
 5. Set a strong password for the root user and keep it secure.
 6. Fill in your details and complete the payment.